 - Plumbing – A walk-in tub may require new plumbing with larger pipes to reduce fill and drain times.
 The average plumber costs $350 to $2,000 to upgrade pipes and drains.

-- Water Heater – A larger capacity water heater may be required to fill a walk-in tub.
+- Water heater – A larger capacity water heater may be required.
 Walk-in tubs hold 40 to 120 gallons of water, and the water heater tank should be ⅔ the size of the tub.
-A new water heater costs $800 to $1,500, while upgrading to a tankless water heater costs $1,300 to $3,000 for an endless supply of hot water.
+A new water heater costs $600 to $1,800, while upgrading to a tankless water heater costs $1,300 to $3,000.

-- Electrical Work – Walk-in tubs use an electric motor to power air jets and water jets.
-Electricians cost $40 to $100 per hour to connect the tub’s motor to an existing GFCI dedicated circuit.
+- Electrical work – Electricians cost $40 to $100 per hour to connect the tub’s motor to power air jets and water jets.
 In rare cases or older homes, upgrading the electrical panel costs $1,200 to $3,000 to support the tub.

-- Remodeling – If the walk-in tub doesn’t fit into the bathroom’s current floorplan, renovations are required.
-Bathroom renovation costs $120 to $275 per square foot to expand or change the layout.
+- Remodeling – Bathroom renovation costs $120 to $275 per square foot to expand or change the layout if the tub doesn’t fit into the bathroom’s current floorplan.

 - Faucet – Most walk-in tubs come with built-in faucets and a hand-held mounted showerhead.
 Otherwise, installing a bathtub faucet costs $150 to $350.

-- Shipping – Some online vendors offer free shipping, but others charge up to $400 to ship a walk-in tub.
+- Shipping – Some online vendors offer free shipping, while others charge up to $400.

 Tub surrounds cost $200 to $2,000 depending on the type.
 Wall surrounds match the walk-in tub color and style, and may include grab bars, soap shelves, and shampoo shelves.

-Tiling a shower or bathroom wall costs $7 to $25 per square foot and helps integrate a new walk-in tub into the bathroom.
-Flanges create a watertight seal between the edges of the bathtub and the surrounding tile and cost $35 to $140.
+Tiling a shower or bathroom costs $7 to $25 per square foot.
+Flanges cost $35 to $140 and create a watertight seal between the edges of the bathtub and the surrounding tile.